 This collection are just to get you going if you have a good travel guide and map you can seek out a bit more and depending how much time you have in Oxford.
 You will discover other enjoyable locations and attractions in and around the Oxford vicinity of The UK.

-Oxford is not a hard place to travel around, when you have grasped the layout of the place and understand the layout with the help of some local landmarks it should become pretty simple.
-You can cover a lot of the city as a pedestrian but ensure not to venture into unknown territory at night.
-If you want to travel greater distances across Oxford there are other ways to get around.
-There is a city wide bus system where passes can be bought to include multiple trips.
-There is also the option to use Oxford Taxis, where a knowledgeable driver can offer ideas for places to visit.
-What ever method you use to explore Oxford make sure you see as much of the city as your can.
+Oxford is not a hard place to travel around, when you have grasped the layout of the place and you are familiar with a couple of landmarks you should be able to navigate around with ease.
+You can cover a lot of the city as a pedestrian but be sure to stick to popular and familiar areas after dark.
+If you wish to traverse greater distances across Oxford there are a number of transport options.
+There are safe and reliable buses where passes can be bought to include multiple trips on more than one day.
+Collect a Hire Car in Oxford, there is also the alternative to use Oxford Taxis, where you can seek local knowledge from your driver.
+Whichever way you plan to explore Oxford make sure you see as much of the city as your can.

 If you wish to reside in Oxford for longer period of time you will need to find a place to stay.
 Oxford offers a broad range of places to stay these includes high end, deluxed locations to lower end hotels, bed and breakfasts and hostels.
 If you are visiting the city on business ensure that the hotel you pick has the business facilites that suit your needs, check the area location is good as traffic in Oxford can result in problems at certain times of the day.
 If you are looking for a prestigious hotel to stay at there is a selection of top chain and independent hotels.
 Oxford also offers an excellent array of lower star hotel options that provide simple but functional facilities for visitors to the city.
 If you do not have a huge accommodation budget there is a number of hostels and guest houses in the city which are a fine place to sleep overnight.
 Whatever accommodation type you select in Oxford ensure you take time to seek out deals that are available on countless travel web sites, often when there is a big event on in town.